mcmonkey4eva/mcmonkey4eva/README.md

 - algorithm optimization
 - scripting language development (DenizenScript/FreneticScript)
 - microservices (my repo list is full of em)
-- AI/ML technology (Stable Diffusion and LLM tools, including work with Inference and Training, and UI/UX tool development for it) ("AI Art" isn't a thing, "AI Image Generation" is a tool, a human can use it to make art, but that's human art with AI as a tool)
+- AI/ML technology (Stable Diffusion and LLM tools, including work with Inference and Training, and UI/UX tool development for it, including professional work at [Stability.AI](https://github.com/Stability-AI)) ("AI Art" isn't a thing, "AI Image Generation" is a tool, a human can use it to make art, but that's human art with AI as a tool)
 - software security (have worked on projects related to data encryption, account privacy protection, etc.) (Also I heavily research news related to security issues - new vulns, future threats like quantum, new ways to protect users, etc.) (have also worked as red-team for other projects at request of those project's authors)
 - user interfaces (UI/GUI)
 - User Experience (UX) (I have very strong opinions about good UX.
 Software tools should maximize user-freedom while minimizing confusion, and we can do that a lot better than many popular software projects currently do)
 - databases (Mongo and LiteDB are my favorite, SQL I can handle but in my opinion its overprescribed)
+- advanced asynchronous programming and multithreading (most async code in the world is ticking timebombs of missing access locks.
+I try to be better than most about avoiding that)
+- data processing and streaming, including low-level (eg tarfiles, network data streams, ...) and high-level (databases, data management interfaces, etc)

 #### My two main driving goals with many of my projects are: